preconv(1) General Commands Manual preconv(1)

 use it.

-2. If the input starts with a Unicode Byte Order Mark, determine the
+2. If the input starts with a Unicode Byte Order Mark, select UTF-8,

-3. If the input stream is seekable, check the first and second input
+3. If the input stream is seekable, check the first two input lines

-lines for a recognized GNU Emacs file-local variable identifying
+for a GNU Emacs file-local variable identifying the character

 4. If the input stream is seekable, and if the uchardet library is